henfen/CTKFILES/TMF679-ProductOfferingQualification/README.md

 ![CTK Example Image](https://github.com/henfen/CTKFILES/blob/master/TMF679-ProductOfferingQualification/Output-Example.png)

-If they are no failures then you have passed the CTK and your API is conformant with all the Mandatory features.
+If there are no failures then you have passed the CTK and your API is conformant with all the Mandatory features.

 The results of the CTK are also in  the TMF679-ProductOfferingQualification-report.html